CARTAvis/manual_source/source/image_visualization.rst

 When an image is loaded in CARTA, it is shown as a raster image by default, such as the first example in the above figure.
 Users then could generate contour images (see :ref:`contourrendering`) and enable WCS matching between different images (see :ref:`wcsmatching`), such as the other three examples above.

 .. warning::
-    If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid color).
+    **[TODO]** If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid color or as an empty plot).
 This is due to the fact that CARTA renders images using WebGL which uses GPU to accelerate the rendering process.
-Most headless servers have neither discrete nor dedicated GPUs.
-In such cases, it is highly recommended to use the "remote" mode of CARTA (see :ref:`commandLineStartup` for instructions) as it is much more efficient than VNC.
+Most headless servers have neither discrete nor integrated GPUs.
+In such cases, it is highly recommended to use your *local* web browser to access the backend as it is much more efficient than VNC.

 In addition to displaying images, the image viewer displays cursor information at the top and provides a set of tool buttons at the bottom-right corner when hovering on the image.